 So it was really important to my to own my responsibility in not preparing them well.
 This is just good leadership, by the way.
 You take responsibility for these kinds of problems in your church.

-As I called them back together for more training, I named the reality (“We aren’t seeing 2nd generation discipleship happening and we need to talk about it”), and I took responsibility for it (“This is my fault and I’m sorry I haven’t led you well”).
+As I called them back together for more training, I named the reality (“We aren’t seeing 2nd-generation discipleship happening and I wonder if we can talk about it”), and I took responsibility for it (“This is my fault and I’m sorry I haven’t led you well”).

 And here’s what I did with them after I “reset” the situation a bit:

 2. People need training, not just teaching

 I was talking with someone about my struggle to help my disciples make disciples, and he asked me, “How much practice have they gotten in your group?”

 I realized in that moment that I had hardly given them any practice!
 I had explained and taught them about the process, gave them the information they needed, and told them, “Go for it!”
 But I hadn’t really given them time and space to try it in my group.